Jinwoo-H/ATM-Machine-Program-C/README.md

 After one of theses processes, the user has the option to loop back to the start menu, or leave the program.

 This program features error proofing.

+This program requires a text file named "profiles.txt", with the first line of the file being the amount of profiles (Ex.
+The first line would be 0 if there are no profiles).